 The Product Disclosure Statement summarises the Balanced and Conservative options in terms of investment objective, investment mix, fees and a risk indicator (and explains the risk indicator).
 See also section 4, headed What are the risks of investing.

 This is the form that allows a member to elect or to change those who are nominated as possible beneficiaries in the event of the death of a member.
 The information on the form will be used by the Trustees to help guide them in the payment of a death benefit from the Scheme, but is not a binding direction to the Trustees (who have wide discretions as to death benefit payments).
-In the unlikely event of your death while a member, the persons named on the benficiary form will also be named in your will as the beneficiary of your Ports Retirement Plan benefit.
+In the unlikely event of your death while a member, the persons named on the beneficiary form will also be named in your will as the beneficiary of your Ports Retirement Plan benefit.

 This is the form for a partial or total withdrawal from your Deferred Account.
 Please complete and enclose a printed bank account deposit slip or a recent bank statement as printed proof of your NZ bank account number and address.
 Post or courier the original form and bank document to action your payment.

 The Ports Retirement Plan is a Portfolio Investment Entities (PIE).